Academic College/School Nominations Deadline: Sunday, February 9, 2020, by 11:59 p.m.

 - Nominees must be African-American/Black.

-- Nominees must have completed an application for on-campus, fall admission to a Ph.D. program, J.D., or a College of Creative Arts graduate program at the time the fellowship nomination is submitted.
+- Nominees must have completed an application for on-campus, Fall 2020 admission to a Ph.D. program, J.D., or a College of Creative Arts graduate program at the time the fellowship nomination is submitted.
 Note: Health Sciences doctoral students may not be nominated for this fellowship.

 - Nominees must have a minimum GPA of 3.2 for undergraduate or 3.5 for graduate course work.

-Nominators should visit the Fellowship Nomination Information and Procedures page for instructions on how to nominate students for this fellowship.
+Nominations must be submitted by an academic program; students cannot apply for this fellowship.
+Nominators should visit the Fellowship Nomination Information page for instructions on how to nominate students.